epicmet/.dotfiles/README.md

 I use vim btw. 😎

-## Things you need to install be fore using these dotfiles
+## Things you need to install before using these dotfiles

 - [neovim](#neovim) (>=0.6)
 - [tmux](#tmux) (>=3.2)